The latest version of the openMSX manual can be found on the openMSX home page:

 There is a master_volume

-setting, which controls the overall output volume of openMSX (it applies to all sound devices).
-Volume 0 means no sound, volume 100 is maximum.
+controls the overall output volume of openMSX (it applies to all sound

 There is also a mute

-setting, to disable all sound from openMSX at once.
+openMSX at once.
 It can be on (muted) or off (sound is audible).
-By default, mute is bound to the F12 key.
+By default,

 .

-For each sound device, you can control the distribution of the sound output of this chip over the left and right channel, with the balance setting.
-This is very similar to the balance knob on (older?) hifi equipment.
+For each sound device, you can control the distribution of the sound output of

 Example: set PSG_balance -100

-, which sets the PSG entirely to the left channel.
-Any sound device can also be individually (un)muted using the mute_channels command.
+the PSG entirely to the left channel.
+Any sound device can also be individually

-to create a virtual MIDI port for Mac MIDI software to connect to.
+virtual MIDI port for Mac MIDI software to connect to.

 For example, use the machine Panasonic_FS-A1GT

 The exact naming of the host MIDI devices differs per platform.
-You can use tab completion to see the options: type plug msx-midi-out
+In the console

 and hit TAB twice.